Sjoerd82/defender-headunit/README.md

 Software for easy control of a headless "head unit".
 Designed for "hidden" applications, such as classic- or custom cars, yachts, suitcase boomboxes or bookshelve audio.

-Intended for Raspberry Pi embedded Linux, and build upon PulseAudio and MPD.
+Intended for Raspberry Pi embedded Linux.

 *Primary goals:*
 - Intuitive and easy to control without display
 - Ultrashort time-to-play (fast boot, start/resume playback)
 - Audiophile quality
 - Modular

+## Short description

+This application is a set of micro services, communicating using ZeroMQ, and build on a customized Buildroot image for the Raspberry Pi Zero.
+The core micro services are "source control", "volume control" and "remote control".
+Additional micro services are a "quick-play/plugin controller", "flask web server", "udisks controller" and "display controller".
+Additional input, output or general purpose plugins are easily added.

 ## Features